Initial Placement for Fruchterman--Reingold Force Model With Coordinate Newton Direction: Numerical Experiment

+\item L-BFGS algorithm (\textsf{LBFGS}). \end{enumerate} The key remark is that we slightly modified the original simulation-based algorithm (presented in \cref{alg:fr}) so that it automatically adjusts the stepsize and isolates the effect of the initialization from that of the stepsize.
+Specifically, we applied a simple backtracking line search at the first iteration to suppress overshooting.
+The maximum number of iterations of the simulation-based and L-BFGS algorithms are $N_{\mathrm{iter}}^{\mathsf{SIM}}= N_{\mathrm{iter}}^{\mathsf{LBFGS}}= 150$ for the FR force model, and $N_{\mathrm{iter}}^{\mathsf{SIM}}= N_{\mathrm{iter}}^{\mathsf{LBFGS}}= 300$ for the HC and Eades force models.

-As parameters, we used initial temperature $t_0=1.5$ and the number of iterations $N_\mathrm{iter}^\mathsf{CN} = 2 \abs{V}^3 / \abs{E}$ for~\cref{alg:proposed}, and we also set the total number of iterations of Simulated Annealing (\textsf{SA}) in~\cref{ssec:preprocessing} to the same value.
-Since the \cref{alg:proposed} requires a computational time proportional to the degree of the selected vertex in each iteration, the expected computational time per iteration is $\order*{\abs{E}/\abs{V}}$.
+As parameters, we set the number of iterations $N_{\mathrm{iter}}^{\mathsf{CN}}= 2 \abs{V}^{3}/ \abs{E}$ for~\cref{alg:proposed}, and we also set the total number of iterations of Simulated Annealing (\textsf{SA}) in~\cref{ssec:preprocessing} to the same value.
+For a random vector $r$ in \cref{alg:proposed}, the magnitude is set to $1-0.5\cdot m / N_{\mathrm{iter}}^{\mathsf{CN}}$ for the $m$-th iteration, and its direction is uniformly distributed in $[0, 2\pi)$.
+Since \cref{alg:proposed} requires a computational time proportional to the degree of the selected vertex in each iteration, the expected computational time per iteration is $\order*{\abs{E}/\abs{V}}$.
 Consequently, we can roughly estimate that the total computational time of the proposed algorithm is $\order*{\abs{V}^2}$, equivalent to a few iterations of the FR or L-BFGS algorithms.
-All the codes are available at GitHub~\cite{ThisPaperGitHub}.
+All the codes are available at GitHub~\citep{ThisPaperGitHub}.